NEW: Bobby Brown's lawyer says he's investigating "events that led to the hospitalization"

 It was not immediately clear what medical significance these reported events have in Brown’s case.

-She "was not breathing" when a man identified as her husband found her Saturday morning inside her townhouse in the Atlanta suburb.
+Brown “was not breathing” when a man identified as her husband found her Saturday morning inside her townhouse in the Atlanta suburb of Roswell, Georgia.

-He called 911 and performed CPR until emergency crews arrived and took over, said police spokeswoman Lisa Holland.
+He called 911 and performed CPR until public safety officers arrived and took over, said police spokeswoman Lisa Holland.

 The spokeswoman said when Brown was found, she was “unresponsive, meaning not breathing, no heartbeat.”